siran/writing/books/Fitting It-All In/Fitting It-All In - 000 Foreword.md

 different substances, but as the same flow entering a loaded region and being skewed there, much as light is refracted on entering glass.
-What standard electromagnetism calls impedance can, in that rough picture, be read instead as the measurable skew of one flow passing through an energetic field.
+What standard electromagnetism calls impedance can, in that rough picture, be read instead as the measurable skew, and therefore the measurable resistance, of one flow passing through an energetic field.
+The flow literally curves there, and that value is the measure of its curving.